Geoff Murray Instructor, Carpentry

 Geoff highlights the importance of durable buildings to every class as he and others come to realize that the natural “forces acting on a building” (wind, rain, sun, etc.) are becoming increasingly intense as a result of climate change.
 Not only will well-built structures perform more efficiently – allowing its users or inhabitants to be more comfortable, and use less energy -- the buildings will also last longer (helping to minimize waste) and be more resilient to a changing climate.
 Geoff has been able to work within the constraints of the curriculum by highlighting the importance of good craftsmanship, and continues to look for more opportunities to have something official within the curriculum province-wide.

-Regarding the movement towards greater awareness and importance placed on environmental sustainability, Geoff says he has noticed slight changes in behaviour over the years – such as students carefully considering which bin is most appropriate for his or her waste.
+Regarding the movement towards greater awareness and importance placed on sustainability, Geoff says he has noticed slight changes in behaviour over the years – such as students carefully considering which bin is most appropriate for his or her waste.
 “If we all do these little things, it can add up to make a big difference.”
 The program’s wood “waste” is made available to the public for free in the hopes that it can be used for some small projects or firewood, and the program recycles hundreds of pounds of nails each year.

 Student learning and collaboration